Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

 - `angular-<version>.zip` — The complete zip file, containing all of the release build artifacts.

-- `angular.js` / `angular.min.js` — The regular and minified core AngularJS script file.
+- `angular.js` / `angular.min.js` — The regular and minified core AngularTS script file.

-- `angular-*.js` / `angular-*.min.js` — All other AngularJS module script files.
+- `angular-*.js` / `angular-*.min.js` — All other AngularTS module script files.

 - `docs/` — A directory that contains a standalone version of the docs (same as served in `docs.angularjs.org`).